celo-org/celo-monorepo/packages/docs/celo-gold-holders/ledger.md

 If you have issues connecting to the Ledger, try the following:

 * Check that the Ledger device is connected, powered on, and that you've unlocked it using the PIN.
-* Check that no other applications are using the device (close Ledger Live, or a local Celo Blockchain node)
+* Check that no other applications are using the device.
+Close Ledger Live.
+Stop any local Celo Blockchain node, or ensure it is run with the `--nousb` option.
 * Try unplugging and replugging the device.
 Some devices appear to trigger a warning on Macs saying: “USB Devices Disabled.
 Unplug the device using too much power to re-enable USB devices” which is usually resolved by reconnecting.
+* Ensure that you are using the original cable supplied with your Ledger.
 * Ensure that your Ledger has the [latest firmware](https://support.ledger.com/hc/en-us/articles/360002731113-Update-device-firmware).
 For Ledger Nano S, a firmware version of 1.6 or later is required.